-Why We Love Remote Work
+Why Does Remote Work Actually Work?

 Today, remote work is not only accepted but embraced.
 According to Gusto, an average of 6.6% of American workers across all industries had a completely remote work arrangement in January 2020.
 By May 2023, that had risen to an average of 15.8%.
 The trend is even higher in the tech industry, where an average 40.3% of employees are remote workers.